AnirudhVIyer/Advanced-Project-QLORA-Tensor-Parallelism/Experiment-2-Deepspeed-Zero3-LORA/README.md

 - Navigate to the `/src/train` directory where the scripts are located.

 ### Step 3: Configuration Files:
 - Review and modify the ds_zero3.yaml file to set up the DeepSpeed configuration.
-This file controls various parameters such as batch size, learning rate, and other optimizer settings.
 - The number of GPUs can be adjusted using the `num_process` field in the ds_zero.yaml file.

 ## Modifying Training Parameters